-For the past 7 years, I have exclusively used MailChimp—and for the most part have enjoyed them.
+For the past seven years, I have exclusively used Mailchimp—and for the most part, have enjoyed them.
 However, seasons are changing, and I am switching my email marketing over to ConvertKit.

-Let’s cut to the chase, and I’ll answer this quickly: Yes, I believe that ConvertKit is better than MailChimp, and that’s plain and simple why I am moving all of my email lists their service.
+Let’s cut to the chase, and I’ll answer this quickly: Yes, I believe that ConvertKit is better than Mailchimp, and that’s plain and simple why I am moving my email lists to their service.

-But not so fast, right?
-After all, “Is ConvertKit Better Than MailChimp?” really is a subjective question, right?
+Not so fast, right?
+After all, “Is ConvertKit Better Than Mailchimp?” really is a subjective question.
 I mean, not all things are equal, and everyone has different business models with varying goals.

-My point here is this: ConvertKit is better than MailChimp—because it helps me do what I need to do, and what is right for me and my business.
+My point here is this: ConvertKit is better than Mailchimp—it helps me do what I need to do, and what is right for me and my business.

-With that said, everything you read below is my opinion, as it pertains to my objectives as a creative entrepreneur—and why I think you should also consider making the switch from MailChimp to ConvertKit.
+Everything you read is my opinion, as it pertains to my objectives as a creative entrepreneur—and why I think you should also consider making the switch from Mailchimp to ConvertKit.

 Price is usually one of the first things to consider when trying to decide which email marketing service to go with.
-At the very least, it is a really important factor, don’t you agree?
+At the very least, it is a significant factor, don’t you agree?

-MailChimp and ConvertKit are both great options for small businesses, professional bloggers, and marketers.
-Honestly you can’t go wrong either way.
+Mailchimp and ConvertKit are both great email options for small businesses, professional bloggers, and marketers.
+Honestly, you can’t go wrong either way.

-Ok, so enough of the statistics and arbitrary pros/cons of using ConvertKit for email marketing.
-For me, specifically, there were 5 main reasons I made the switch from MailChimp to ConvertKit.
-(There are plenty more reason to switch, but these were the “deal makers” for me.)
+Enough of the statistics and arbitrary pros/cons of using ConvertKit for email marketing.
+For me, specifically, there were five main reasons I made the switch from Mailchimp to ConvertKit.
+(There are more reasons to switch, but these were the “deal makers” for me.)